COMPEON/Coreforce/README.md

 Coreforce is an object based repository and needs sObjects as C# classes.
 Note the following:
 - each sObject requires a C# class
-- theres a direct correlation between the C# class name and the sObject (don't forget: a custom object ends with __c)
+- there's a direct correlation between the C# class name and the sObject (don't forget: a custom object ends with __c)
-- each salesforce field requires a property (property name has to similar to the api name)
+- each salesforce field requires a property (property name has to be similar to the API name)
-- mark readonly fields as readonly
+- mark read-only fields as read-only

 Example: sObject **Account**